20 Exchange Place

-The building has a granite and limestone facade, while its internal superstructure is made of steel.
-The lower section of the facade fills an entire irregular city block, and contains giant piers supporting standalone figures depicting the "giants of finance", as well as decorations designed by David Evans.
-The main entrance on Exchange Place has a round arch with granite medallions representing the countries where City Bank Farmers Trust operated offices.
-The upper stories rise as a square tower with chamfered corners and is offset from the base.
+The building has a granite and limestone facade and a steel superstructure.
+The lower section of the facade fills the entirety of an irregular quadrilateral city block and contains piers with figures depicting the "giants of finance", as well as decorations designed by the British sculptor David Evans.
+The main entrance on Exchange Place has a round arch with granite medallions representing the countries where City Bank Farmers Trust had offices.
+The upper stories, consisting of a square tower with chamfered corners, are offset from the base.

-The City Bank–Farmers Trust Building was built between 1930 and 1931, for the newly merged National City Bank of New York and the Farmers' Loan and Trust Company.
-It remained the company's headquarters until 1956 and was ultimately sold in 1979.
-The 16th through 57th floors of the building were converted from commercial to residential space by Metro Loft Management during the 1990s.
-The New York City Landmarks Preservation Commission designated 20 Exchange Place as an official city landmark in 1996.
-It is also a contributing property to the Wall Street Historic District, a National Register of Historic Places district created in 2007.
+The City Bank–Farmers Trust Building was built between 1930 and 1931 for the newly merged National City Bank of New York and the Farmers' Loan and Trust Company.
+It remained the company's headquarters until 1956 and was sold in 1979.
+The 16th through 57th floors of the building, originally used as offices, were converted to residences by Metro Loft Management during the 1990s.
+The New York City Landmarks Preservation Commission designated 20 Exchange Place a city landmark in 1996, and it is also a contributing property to the Wall Street Historic District, a National Register of Historic Places district created in 2007.

 Site

-20 Exchange Place occupies a full block along Exchange Place to the north, Hanover Street to the east, Beaver Street to the south, and William Street to the west.
+20 Exchange Place occupies an entire city block in the Financial District of Lower Manhattan, New York City.
+It is an irregular quadrilateral, bounded by Exchange Place to the north, Hanover Street to the east, Beaver Street to the south, and William Street to the west.
 The surrounding street grid, built as part of the colony of New Amsterdam, remains mostly as documented in the 17th-century Castello Plan.
-As such, the block is irregular in shape.
-Nearby buildings include 55 Wall Street to the north; the Wall and Hanover Building to the northeast; the 1 Wall Street Court to the east; 56 Beaver Street and 1 William Street to the southwest; and 15 William and the Broad Exchange Building to the west.
+Nearby buildings include 55 Wall Street and 60 Wall Street to the north; 63 Wall Street to the northeast; 1 Wall Street Court to the east; 56 Beaver Street and 1 William Street to the southwest; and 15 William and the Broad Exchange Building to the west.

 The first recorded structure on the site was the house of Dutch ship's carpenter Tymen Jansen, built in the 17th century.
 By the 1890s, the block was occupied by larger buildings.
-Just prior to 20 Exchange Place's construction, the block contained four structures: two 10-story buildings on William Street, one 9-story building on Hanover Street, and one 15-story building extending between Beaver Street and Exchange Place.
+Shortly before the construction of 20 Exchange Place, the block contained four structures: two 10-story buildings on William Street, one 9-story building on Hanover Street, and one 15-story building extending between Beaver Street and Exchange Place.